 The minimum annual leave prescribed by the law is 20 days; further criteria are specified in the collective agreements and companies’ by-laws.
 Workers whose jobs are particularly demanding and workers over the age of 50 are entitled to longer leave periods.

 Workers working on a full-time basis are entitled to the minimum wage and those working on a part-time basis to a proportionate amount of the minimum wage.

-The minimum gross wage is EUR 886.63 per month in 2019.
+The minimum gross wage is set at EUR 940.58 per month in 2020.
+Additional payments (compensation for working conditions, job and business performance, seniority bonus etc.) are exempt from the minimum wage.
 The maximum salary or wage amounts are not prescribed, except for companies in which the state is the majority owner.

 Workers have the right to remuneration during annual leave, in the event of illness, maternity leave (a total of 12 months which may be shared by both parents and is covered by the state), and for particular personal reasons such as marriage etc.